 It is easy to see that the determinant of the matrix $\left[ \delta_{ij} + 1\right]_{i,j=1}^{i,j=n}$ is $n+1$.
 Therefore the residue pairing is given by

 Combining (\ref{ksfm}) and (\ref{CPnresdue}), we obtain

 It follows that (\ref{rescalcmm}) is $0$ unless $\ell+\ell' = n$ and

-Thus Theorem \ref{Mirmain} (2) holds in this case.
+Thus Theorem \ref{Mirmain}.2 holds in this case.

-We remark that in this case a similar calculation can be found in the earlier literature \cite{taka}, \cite{barani}, \cite{KKP}.
-The main result of the present paper generalizes this calculation to arbitrary compact toric manifolds $X$ also with arbitrary bulk deformation parameter $\frak b \in H(X;\Lambda_0)$. \begin{rem} In the above discussion of projective spaces, we derived (\ref{ksfm}) from (\ref{ksf1}) and the fact $\frak{ks}_{\text{\bf 0}}$ is a ring homomorphism.
+We note that in this case a similar calculation can be found in the earlier literature \cite{taka}, \cite{barani}, \cite{KKP}.
+The main result of the present paper generalizes this calculation to any compact toric manifold $X$ also with arbitrary bulk deformation parameter $\frak b \in H(X;\Lambda_0)$. \begin{rem} In the above discussion of projective spaces, we derived (\ref{ksfm}) from (\ref{ksf1}) and the fact $\frak{ks}_{\text{\bf 0}}$ is a ring homomorphism.
 We can also prove (\ref{ksfm}) directly: Let $\beta_i \in \pi_2(X;L(u))$ as in the end of Section \ref{sec:introduction}.
 We consider the moduli space $\mathcal M_{1;1}(\beta_{n-\ell+1}+\dots+\beta_n)$ and its fiber product